 The Thoracic Aortic Program at the University of Michigan is the most experienced in the state, and one of the largest in the country.
 Our documented outcomes include some of the lowest mortality rates for even the most complex thoracic aortic reconstructions.

 Research Brings New Treatment Options for Aortic Disease

-We continue to forge the way, discovering new innovative and improved treatment options for aortic diseases.
-The University of Michigan is home to the International Registry of Aortic Dissection, and several research laboratories that are exploring the molecular etiologies of aortic diseases.
+We continue to discover innovative and improved treatment options for aortic diseases.
+The University of Michigan is home to the International Registry of Aortic Dissection and several research laboratories that are exploring the molecular etiologies of aortic diseases.
 Through patient participation and research, we are helping to advance the best treatment options for all types of aortic diseases.